 The Rene W. Wagenaar Students Bazaar

-The Bled eConference 2017 is about the Digital Transformation – From Connecting Things to Transforming Our Lives.
+The Bled eConference 2018 is about the Digital Transformation – Meeting the Challenges.
 We are engaged in the fourth industrial and economical revolution made possible by paradigm-shifting digitization.
-Proceeded by major innovative steps like EDI, eBusiness, mBusiness, self-servicing, big data, Internet of Things and more we are now in the middle of a digital transformation.
+Preceeded by major innovative steps like EDI, eBusiness, mBusiness, self-servicing, big data, Internet of Things and Blockchains, we continue to be in a digital transformation.

-As the theme of this year’s Bled eConference is Digital Transformation, the Bled Students Bazaar is specifically dedicated to apps that transform people’s lives and/or the way business is being done.
+As the theme of this year’s Bled eConference is Digital Transformation, the Bled Students Bazaar is specifically dedicated to applications and software-based solutions that transform people’s lives in a value-sensitive way.
 Think of apps that help patients to cope with their medication intake, that help them stop smoking, which warn them if air pollution is endangering their allergy.
-But also think of apps that support house owners to track their energy usage, show individuals their ecological footprint, and help people to locally provide social support for those in need.
-The possibilities for apps seem endless.
+But also think of software solutions for citizens that leverage (big) data smartly in a smart city context, or think of software prototypes that demonstrate new business models, by e.g. leveraging Blockchain technology.
+The possibilities endless.
 But what really works?
-How can we determine whether an app is effective?
-These are the key questions of this call for proposals.
+These are the key consideratinos of this call for proposals.
 We call honors, masters, and PhD students in information, computer, organization, management, innovation, health and related disciplines, from all countries, to write a proposal in which the idea is thoroughly described (max.
 2000 words).